TUSF/ip-pub/README.md

         // The category this publication falls into.
 Archivers may ignore unrecognized categories.

       desc: "string",
         // (optional) A description of the publication.
-Preferrably NOT HTML.

       filesize: 0,
         // The size of the file in bytes.